-If no choice is specified, the proxy will be voted "FOR" Items 1, 2 and 3 and 3 Years for Item 4.
+If no choice is specified, the proxy will be voted "FOR" Items 1, 2 and 3.

 By signing the proxy, you revoke all prior proxies and appoint Mary E. Junck and William E. Mayer, and each of them, with full power of substitution, to vote your shares on the matters shown on the reverse side and any other matters that may come before the Annual Meeting and all adjournments.